kadencooper2005/Ethical-Hacking-Journal/README.md

-grep      # pulls out the line cut       # cuts a line (-d specifies delimiter) wget      # file transfer command
+grep      # pulls out the line cut       # cuts a line (-d specifies delimiter) wget      # file transfer command ps aux    # displays all running processes on the system
 mysql: this is used to connect to a mysql server/database. syntax is mysql -h <IP_ADDRESS> -u <USER>
 smbclient: to check share etc

 # Permissions